profMagija/overcloud/README.md

 overcast deploy
 ```
 in your shell, and answer 'yes' when prompted.
 If all goes well, 'terraform' (which is used in the background) should deploy all the resources (may take a while).

+Now you can reach your cloud function at `https://us-central1-YOUR_PROJECT.cloudfunctions.net/YOUR_NAME-testing-test_function`